MojtabaMasoudinejad/CineReel-Movie-Website/README.md

 ![All Movies](client/src/Assets/02.gif)

 <h2>Movie Details Page</h2>
 In this page all information about each movie is shown.
-The user can see some statistic data about movie as well as the recommneded movie, recommended TV shoes, and Movie casts.
+The user can see some statistic data about movie as well as the recommneded movie, recommended TV shows, and Movie casts.
 Also, the user can add comment or reply other users' comments about this movie.

 ![Movie Details](client/src/Assets/03.gif)